 It’s that time of year when the weather gets crazy in the U.S., with flash floods, tornadoes and hurricanes.
 As an employer it’s your duty to keep your staff out of harms’ way.
 An easy job when your workforce consists of 20 people, but what if you need to reach thousands of employees simultaneously?

-How fast and how well you communicate with your staff during an unexpected crisis can be the difference between life and death.
+How fast and how well you communicate with your staff during an unexpected emergency can be the difference between life and death.
 Your margin for error is slim.
 Seconds count.
 In the event of an emergency, Netpresenter makes sure everyone is alerted immediately by targeting the devices that are used and viewed most frequently by your staff: their smartphones.

-The Netpresenter News & Alert app transforms mobile phones into personal safety devices.
+The Netpresenter Employee app transforms mobile phones into personal safety devices.
 Besides the fact that app usage is completely free, our technology doesn’t require the app to be open on a mobile device in order for a message to be received.
 This allows a smartphone to receive and display alerts even when the device’s screen is locked and the app is closed.
 The app alerts are virtually instantaneous once a decision is made to send them, enabling your staff to react right away and make a safe exit.
 Watch the video below and discover what happens before and after an app alert is triggered.

 With the rise of the mobile app, text messaging may seem passé.
 Yet, over 80 percent of cell phone users still send and receive text messages.
 Netpresenter deploys text messages to pick up the slack as emergency communication tools, when the power is off and the internet is down.
 An awesome advantage of text messaging is that these messages are more likely to get through, as they use less network capacity or can be held in a queue and sent when there is free capacity.